data-blitz-demos/data-in-motion/README.md

 ## Overview

-This repository accompanies the white paper *Governance with Data in Motion* by Pau Harvener, Principal Consultant at Data-Blitz.
+This repository accompanies the white paper *Governance with Data in Motion.
 The paper serves as a comprehensive guide for software engineers to create a Proof of Concept (POC) for governance in stream processing systems, particularly focusing on **data in motion** using the **Confluent Platform** and **Kafka**.

 It outlines the importance of enforcing data governance and quality control in real-time pipelines and provides step-by-step instructions, examples, and the necessary artifacts for building robust data governance mechanisms.